eduvpn/documentation/DEVELOPMENT_SETUP_V3.md

 respective OS: for DEB packages you need to be on Debian, for Fedora/CentOS packages you need to be on Fedora.

-# Fedora >= 33
+# Fedora >= 34

-When you are not running Fedora as your desktop OS, it is easiest to install a VM with a desktop.
+If you are not running Fedora as your desktop OS, it is easiest to install a VM with a desktop.
 In addition, install the required software (dependencies):

 ```